SkyTemple/skytemple-rust/README.rst

 ~~~~~~~~~~
 Unit tests for the ``st_`` modules are located as Python Tests in `SkyTemple Files`_.
 The reason
 for this is that they are tested together with the "legacy" Python implementations.
 When changing
-existing modules, be aware that I will run the Python tests on them before merging any Pull Requests.
+existing modules, be aware that I will run the Python tests on them before merging any pull requests.

 .. _SkyTemple Files: https://github.com/SkyTemple/skytemple-files
 .. _pmd_wan: https://github.com/marius851000/pmd_wan